adobe-webplatform/css-regions-polyfill/README.md

 ## Contributing

-**DO NOT directly modify the `cssregions.js` or `cssregion.min.js` files in the project root.** These files are automatically generated from files located under `src/` directory.
+**DO NOT directly modify the `cssregions.js` or `cssregion.min.js` files in the project root.** These files are automatically built from components located under the `src/` directory.

-The project uses [grunt](http://gruntjs.com) to automate the build process.
+The project uses [Grunt](http://gruntjs.com) to automate the build process.

 Grunt depends on [Node.js](http://nodejs.org/) and [npm](https://npmjs.org/).

-Install grunt:
+**Install Grunt**
 ```
 npm install -g grunt
 ```

-Tell grunt to watch for changes and automatically build `cssregions.js` and `cssregion.min.js`:
+Tell Grunt to watch for changes and automatically build `cssregions.js` and `cssregion.min.js`:
 ```
 cd ./path/to/polyfill/
 grunt watch
 ```

+While `grunt watch` is running, every time you make changes to components under `src/` the main files, `cssregions.js` and `cssregion.min.js`, are built and written to the project root.

 To do a one-time build run:
 ```